-The attendance officer will conduct a thorough analysis of the above data on a half-termly, termly and full-year basis to identify patterns and trends.
+The Senior Attendance Champion will conduct a thorough analysis of the above data on a half-termly, termly and full-year basis to identify patterns and trends.
 This will include identifying, for each group:

 - Patterns in uses of certain codes.

 - Particular days of poor attendance.

 - Historic trends of attendance and absence.

 - Barriers to attendance.